Xzese/Instagram-API/README.md

 ## Note on Access Token

 The generated token is short-lived and may expire after a certain period.
-To ensure continuous functionality, consider replacing it with a long-lived token, which lasts for 60 days.
+To ensure continuous functionality, the code utilizes the short-lived token to obtain a long-lived token from the Facebook Graph API, which lasts for 60 days.

 For detailed instructions on generating and using access tokens, refer to the Facebook Graph API documentation.